Education

 MOI = Mechanism Of Injury (MOI is what trauma patients have.)

-ROSC = Retrun Of Spontaneous Circulation (Used/referenced in CPR.
+ROSC = Return Of Spontaneous Circulation (Used/referenced in CPR.
 Page 559 of textbook)

 DMIST = Demographics, MOI/Medical complaint(NOI), Injury/Illness, Signs (vital), Treatments provided...DMIST is actually in the state BLS Protocols on page A-10.
 That page also states a requirement to use a patient care transfer from.
 I linked to what I think that form is at the top of this web page.